Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 A program that takes a tree as input would operate as follows:
 - Calculate the number of verticies
--  If the total number of verticies is less that two or equal to 1
+-  If the total number of verticies is less that two then return 0.